Technology Innovation Institute

-The Technology Innovation Institute (TII) is an Abu Dhabi government funded research institution that operates in the areas of artificial intelligence, quantum computing, autonomous robotics, cryptography, advanced materials, digital science, directed energy and secure systems.
-The institute is a part of the Abu Dhabi Government’s Advanced Technology Research Council (ATRC).
+The Technology Innovation Institute (TII) is an Abu Dhabi government funded research institution that operates in the areas of artificial intelligence, quantum computing, autonomous robotics, cryptography, advanced materials, digital science, directed energy, secure systems, and more recently also: biotechnology, renewable and sustainable energy, and propulsion and space.
+The institute is a part of the Abu Dhabi Government's Advanced Technology Research Council (ATRC).